 Our optometrists will recommend how often you need to have check-ups.
 This will depend on things such as the type of lenses you wear and how long you wear them for.

 Your contact lens prescription will have an expiry date.
 You will not be able to buy lenses after that date.
 It is important that you have a contact lens check-up before your prescription runs out if you want to continue to buy lenses.

 No, this is a common misconception.
 The front of the eye and underside of the eyelid are covered by a thin membrane called the ‘conjunctiva’ which physically prevents this from happening.

 Yes you can, it is best to apply your lenses before putting your make-up on, and remove them before taking off your make-up.
 We can even recommend a range of eye care cosmetics specifically designed to compliment contact lens wear.

-There are certain types of lenses which you may be allowed to sleep in.
-Unless you have been specifically told by your optician that you can, you shouldn’t sleep or nap in your lenses.
+However, unless you have been specifically told by your optician that you can, you shouldn’t sleep or nap in your lenses.
 Research has shown that sleeping in contact lenses increases the risk of infection.

 If you are short-sighted, you may be able to wear special contact lenses that you sleep in.
 These temporarily correct short-sightedness so that you do not need to wear glasses or contact lenses during the day.
 This is called orthokeratology.